Erudika/scoold/README.md

 1. Generate a WAR package with `mvn -Pwar package`
 2. Rename the WAR package to `ROOT.war` if you want it deployed to the root context or leave it as is
 3. Put the WAR package in `Tomcat/webapps/` & start Tomcat
-4. Put `application.conf` in `Tomcat/webapps/scoold-folder/WEB-INF/classes/` & restart Tomcat
+4. Copy config file `cp scoold-application.conf Tomcat/webapps/scoold-folder/WEB-INF/classes/application.conf` & restart Tomcat

 Scoold is compatible with Tomcat 9+.